Federalism and the Response to COVID-19

 A Comparative Analysis

 The COVID-19 pandemic bared the inadequacies in existing structures of public health and governance in most countries.
-This book provides a comparative analysis of policy approaches and planning adopted by federal governments across the globe to battle and adequately respond to the socio-economic fallouts of the pandemic.
+This book provides a comparative analysis of policy approaches and planning adopted by federal governments across the globe to battle and adequately respond to the health emergency as well as the socio-economic fallouts of the pandemic.

-With twenty-two case studies from across the globe, the book critically analyzes responses to the public health crisis, its fiscal impact and management, as well as decision-making and collaboration between different levels of government of countries worldwide.
-It looks at measures taken to contain the pandemic and to responsibly regulate and manage the health, socio-economic welfare, employment and education of its people.
+With twenty-four case studies from across the globe, the book critically analyzes responses to the public health crisis, its fiscal impact and management, as well as decision-making and collaboration between different levels of government of countries worldwide.
+It explores measures taken to contain the pandemic and to responsibly regulate and manage the health, socio-economic welfare, employment, and education of its people.
 The authors highlight the deficiencies in planning, tensions between state and local governments, politicization of the crisis, and the challenges of generating political consensus.
 They also examine effective approaches used to foster greater cooperation and learning for multi-level, polycentric innovation in pandemic governance.

 Table of Contents

 1.Canada 2.
 Germany 3.
 Switzerland 4.
 Australia 5.
 Argentina 6.
 Belgium 7.
 Brazil 8.
 Ethiopia 9.
 Spain 10.
 US 11.
 India 12.
 Mexico 13.
 Nepal 14.
 Austria 15.
 Nigeria 16.
 UK 17.
 Italy 18.
 Bosnia and Herzegovina 19.
 South Africa 20.
 Malaysia 21.
 Kenya 22.
 Russia

 Rupak Chattopadhyay is President and CEO of the Forum of Federations, Canada.